susanBuck/notes/07_Command_Line/03_Windows-Cmder.md

 + Uses a version of Cmder that is tested across multiple systems
 + Includes a custom Git prompt
 + Includes [`elevate`](http://code.kliu.org/misc/elevate/) to easily run commands as an admin
++ Includes `nano`, a simple CL text editor

-Download Cmder from this URL: <https://s3.amazonaws.com/making-the-internet/cmder.zip>
+Download Cmder from this URL: <https://s3.amazonaws.com/making-the-internet/cmder-customized-by-susan-v2.zip>

 Extract the resulting file to `C:\Program Files` (extraction may take a few minutes).